rrosa-aurea-1/java-angular-web-app/README.md

 After this, you will have a single **electron-app.exe** to run with a click under **electron-app\distribution\electron-app-win32-ia32** folder.
+**The exe created is a standalone distributable desktop app that not require Node ore JRE on your machine to be executed.**
 In this way a express server is packaged, **only for frontend**, is run in the electron container as a child process.
 You can read log in its window with **F1 keyword**.